 We have material property interests in Australia.
 Most costs in Australia are incurred in the local currency.
-The appreciation of the Australian dollar, if any, against the U.S. dollar effectively increases our cost of doing business in Australia.
-This could have the effect of increasing the amount of capital required to continue to explore and develop Mt Todd, and/or reducing the pace at which it is developed.
+Appreciation of the Australian dollar, if any, against the U.S. dollar effectively increases our cost of doing business.
+This could have the effect of increasing the amount of capital required to continue to maintain, explore and develop Mt Todd, reducing the pace at which it is explored and developed, and/or cause activities to be suspended either temporarily or permanently.